Introduction

 $ cue login

-The Central Registry is in alpha testing - if you do not yet have access please request it in the Slack #modules channel or via email to contact@cue.works.
+The Central Registry is in alpha testing - please give us your feedback about the service in the #modules channel on Slack or on Discord!

 Ensure the module.cue file is tidy: